Are You Board Ready? Take our Self-Assessment

 What are your skills, experience, and availability?

 - Do you have a minimum of 10-15 years of recent experience in a senior leadership or executive role?
 At least 5 years in a C-level position in mid-market company or SVP or GM role in a large enterprise.
-If you are a consultant now, do you have interaction with the board and CEO or C-level, and have you had operational experience prior?

 - Will your schedule allow at least 40-60 hours per quarter to devote to your board work?
 Average Fortune 500 boards are 350+ hours per year and more for companies facing a crisis.